learn-co-students/deploy-on-day-1-dumbo-web-career-021819/README.md

   where you need to be, type `git branch` in your terminal.
 It should return the name of your assigned student emphazised with an asterisk and master.
 The asterisk indicates which branch you're on.
 It should not be `master`.
-  * For instance, typing `pwd` in the terminal would return:
+  * For instance, typing `git branch` in the terminal would return:

 ```text
   master